Update on Cycle Superhighway 1

 Rather than respond to individual enquiries, and to ensure complete transparency, any further questions raised by residents will be addressed together, published online and sent to everyone who completed the consultation.

 We would like to make it clear that no decision has been made on whether to implement any of the proposals.
-This decision will be made in the coming months once the full analysis of the consultation responses and impacts on traffic and air quality has been completed and published.
+This decision will be made in the coming months once the full analysis of the consultation responses and impacts on traffic and air quality have been completed and published.

 Any further enquiries should be sent to firstname.lastname@example.org